Economy of India: History

-For a continuous duration of nearly 1700 years from the year 1 CE, India was the world's largest economy, constituting 35 to 40% of the world GDP.
+Aurangzeb expanded the Mughal Empire and made it the region with largest GDP in the 17th century.

+Indus Valley Civilisation, the early civilisation of India and Pakistan, developed the economy of agriculture and craft which later spread into central India.
+Angus Maddison estimates that from 1-1000 AD, the regions making up the present-day India contributed roughly 30% of the world's population and GDP.

+India experienced per-capita GDP growth in the high medieval era.
+By the late 17th century, most of the Indian subcontinent had been united under the Mughal Emperor Aurangzeb, which for a time Maddison estimates became the largest economy and manufacturing power in the world, producing about a quarter of global GDP, before fragmenting and being conquered over the next century.
 The combination of protectionist, import-substitution, Fabian socialism, and social democratic-inspired policies governed India for sometime after the end of British rule.
-The economy was then characterised as Dirigism, It had extensive regulation, protectionism, public ownership of large monopolies, pervasive corruption and slow growth.
+The economy was then characterised as Dirigism, due to extensive regulation, protectionism, and public ownership of large monopolies.
 Since 1991, continuing economic liberalisation has moved the country towards a market-based economy.
 By 2008, India had established itself as one of the world's faster-growing economies.

 Ancient and medieval eras

 Indus Valley Civilisation

 The citizens of the Indus Valley civilisation, a permanent settlement that flourished between 2800 BCE and 1800 BCE, practised agriculture, domesticated animals, used uniform weights and measures, made tools and weapons, and traded with other cities.
 Evidence of well-planned streets, a drainage system, and water supply reveals their knowledge of urban planning, which included the first-known urban sanitation systems and the existence of a form of municipal government.